Dagmar Schultz: Biography

 Schultz grew up in a female household; her father committed suicide in World War II.
 After a few semesters studying journalism, North American studies and Romance studies at the Free University of Berlin.
 In 1965, she graduated from the University of Michigan inbroadcasting, television and film, with a master's thesis on "The Role of Broadcasting in Africa with Special Emphasis on West Africa".
 However, her dream of working as a documentary filmmaker on television proved to be unrealizable: "My job interview at CBS or NBC was such that the gentlemen asked me, 'What do you mean, why we hire women here?'
 That was a rhetorical question - and the answer: 'Yes, as a cleaning woman and as secretaries.' " In 1965 Schultz taught at Rust College in Holly Springs, Mississippi.

 In 1966/67 she went to Puerto Rico, where she worked in the Anti-Poverty Programs of the Office of Economic Opportunity.
 From 1969 to 1970, she taught seminars on women's studies and on race and class at Columbia College Chicago and was active in the women’s movement.
 In 1972, Schultz was awarded a Ph.D. at University of Wisconsin–Madison, with a dissertation on workers' education and her Habilitation from the Free University of Berlin with a study on the life and work of female and male professors.
 In 1973, she returned to Germany and taught women's studies and cultural and immigration issues at the John F. Kennedy Institute for North American Studies at the Free University of Berlin.
-She established, with a few fellow campaigners, a book publishing house specialized on feminist literature and the Feminist Women's Health Center in Berlin in 1974, the first of its kind in Germany.
+Dagmar Schultz brought the book Our Bodies - Ourselves to the Women's Center in West Berlin, where it was immediately translated and applied, and in 1974 she founded the first Feminist Health Center in Germany, which still exists today.
 She worked with the center until 1981.

+She established, with a few fellow campaigners, a book publishing house specialized on feminist literature.
 She also co-founded Orlanda Women's Press (Orlanda Frauenverlag) in 1974, and was (co-)editor until 2001.
 As a visiting professor, she taught sociology of education at State University of New York in 1981.
 In 1984, she helped civil rights activist and poet Audre Lorde, whom she got to know at the 1980 UN World Conference on Women in Copenhagen, to become a visiting professor at FU Berlin.
+Lorde would go on to influence the politics of the Black German women's movement of the 1980s and 1990s.